-Born in 1991, Sutirtha Chatterjee is a documentary photographer based in Kolkata, India.
+Born in 1991, Sutirtha Chatterjee is a documentary photographer based out of Calcutta, India.
 He has worked with National publications which includes The Times of India.
-His works have also been published in various magazines which include, Better Photography, The Quartz and The Wire.
+His works have also been published in various magazines which include Feature Shoot, The Quartz and The Wire.

-His first personal documentary, “Pocket Hercules”, an essay on a 100 year old bodybuilder and 1947 Mr. Universe, was selected for Evening Screenings at The Kathmandu International Photo Festival 2015.
-In 2014 he was invited to China for a residency programme by the the Consulate General of the People’s republic of China in Kolkata.
+His first documentary project, “Pocket Hercules”, an essay on a 100 year old bodybuilder and 1952 Mr. Universe, was selected for Evening Screenings at The Kathmandu International Photo Festival 2015.
+In 2017 he was awarded the TOTO Tasveer Award for photography.

 Presently he is working as an independent photographer on long term projects.